 If a grade of “D” or lower is received in any College of Engineering required course that is a prerequisite for another required course, then that course must be repeated.

 Can I complete an undergraduate engineering degree without taking day classes?

 Not at this time.
 Some day classes will be necessary to complete an undergraduate degree.

-Will my classes from a technical school count towards an engineering degree?
+Will my classes from a technical school count toward an engineering degree?

-No. The Accreditation Board for Engineering and Technology (ABET) prohibits accepting technology coursework as credit towards an engineering degree.
-An engineering degree from an ABET accredited school will be accepted by employers and professional societies as proof of a comprehensive engineering education.
+No. ABET, the accrediting agency for engineering, prohibits accepting technology coursework as credit towards an engineering degree.
+An engineering degree from an ABET-accredited school will be accepted by employers and professional societies as proof of a comprehensive engineering education.

 What will it cost to attend UTA?